jarun/buku/README.md

 The SQLite3 database file is stored in `$HOME/.cache/markit/bookmarks.db` for each user.

 It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `markit` looks up title data (found within <title></title> tags of HTML) from the web only for fully-formed HTTP or HTTPS URLs.
-If the URL contains characters like ';', '&' or brackets they may be interpreted specially by the shell.
+If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single ''' or double '"' qoutes.

 You can either add or update or delete record(s) in one instance.
 A combination of these operations are not supported in a single instance.
 The same URL cannot be added twice.
 You can update tags and title data or delete it.

+Search works in mysterious ways:
+- Substrings match (`match` matches `rematched`).
-Search works in mysterious ways.
-All the keywords are treated as a single tag together.
-Bookmarks with partial sequential tag matches are shown in results.
-The same keywords are separately searched as unique tokens so that entries with matching URL or title data are also shown in results.
+- All the keywords are treated as a `single` tag together (order maintained).
+Bookmarks with partial or complete tag matches are shown in results.
+- The same keywords are `separately` searched as unique tokens so that entries with matching URL or title data are also shown in results.
+Order is irrelevant in this case.

 `markit` is GPLv3 licensed.